kwebio/kweb-docs/faq.rst

 Kweb was built natively for Kotlin, and takes advantage of all of its language features like `coroutines <https://kotlinlang.org/docs/reference/coroutines-overview.html>`_ and the flexible DSL-like syntax.
 Because of this Kweb code can be a lot more concise, without sacrificing readability.

-In Vaadin's favor, it has been a commercial product now since 2006, it is extremely mature and has a vast developer ecosystem, while Kweb is still pre-1.0.
+In Vaadin's favor, it has been a commercial product since 2006, it is extremely mature and has a vast developer ecosystem, while Kweb is still pre-1.0.

 Is there a larger working example?